KDonAT/GroupBooter/README.md

 # 👢 GroupBooter — One-Click Member Remover

-GroupBooter is a lightweight browser-console helper for **Facebook-style group clones** It injects a floating button that lets you remove members **one by one** with a single click or the **R** hotkey.
+GroupBooter is a lightweight browser-console helper for **Facebook** It injects a floating button that lets you remove members **one by one** with a single click or the **R** hotkey.

  GroupBooter gives you **control and safety**: